-Congress proclaims that working people are facing unprecedented pressure on their household incomes as wages continue to lag behind inflation.
+Working people are facing unprecedented pressure on their household incomes as wages continue to lag behind inflation.

 This isn't true for everyone though.
 CEO pay is up 23 per cent in the last year, bankers' bonuses are at a record high since the financial crash and dividends are rising three times faster than wages.
-Corporate profit margins are at their highest in 70 years, but the UK's corporate taxes are below the OECD average rate.

 In short, wealth is being rewarded, work is not.
-What is worse, under our flawed system this expanding wealth is not being taxed fairly.
+What is worse is under our flawed system this expanding wealth is not being taxed fairly.
 This must now be addressed.